jmathur25/permafrost-prediction/README.md

 Note: it is a good idea to use a debugger when running Python scripts.
 They allow you to set breakpoints and investigate intermediate values.
 Scripts also easily break and using the debugger will save you time in fixing the script.
 Please make an issue/PR for any errors encountered.
 I develop by defining a `launch.json` in `.vscode` and using that to test scripts.
 I'll share a few examples with the instructions below.

 ## Seeing the algorithm work
-To understand the algorithm, look at `src/pp/tests/resalt.py`.
+To understand the algorithm, start with `src/pp/tests/resalt.py`.
+This sets up a test case with no external data dependencies and will allow you to explore the code.
 You can run this test with:
 ```
 cd src
 pytest pp/tests/resalt.py